 It's not all good news, though.
-The deployment of AI in developed countries can have a severe negative impact on developing countries due to the phenomenon known as premature deindustrialization (Rodrik, 2016; Kozul-Wright, 2016) which sees low-wage developing countries having fewer opportunities for industrialization before achieving income levels comparable to those in developed countries.
-Kenya, Nigeria, and South Africa, for example, are projected to have approximately 5.5%, 8.5%, and 12.5%, respectively, of their workforce displaced by automation (Manyika et al., 2017).
-A report by the Oxford Martin School at the University of Oxford and Citi summarizes the situation in Africa in stark terms (Frey et al., 2016):
+The deployment of AI in developed countries can have a severe negative impact on developing countries due to the phenomenon known as premature deindustrialization [53, 75] which sees low-wage developing countries having fewer opportunities for industrialization before achieving income levels comparable to those in developed countries.
+Kenya, Nigeria, and South Africa, for example, are projected to have approximately 5.5%, 8.5%, and 12.5%, respectively, of their workforce displaced by automation [59].
+A report by the Oxford Martin School at the University of Oxford and Citi summarizes the situation in Africa in stark terms [31]:

-"In most of sub-Saharan Africa, the manufacturing share of output has persistently declined over the past 25 years.
+In most of sub-Saharan Africa, the manufacturing share of output has persistently declined over the past 25 years.
 The share of jobs in manufacturing is even smaller: just over 6% of all jobs.
-This figure barely changed over the course of the three decades leading up to 2008, while manufacturing employment in Asia grew from 11% to 16% over the same period."
+This figure barely changed over the course of the three decades leading up to 2008, while manufacturing employment in Asia grew from 11% to 16% over the same period.